mirjanacale/eye-breaker/README.md

 ***
 [TinyPNG](https://tinypng.com/), is used to reduce images.
 [CSSUiverse ](https://uiverse.io/SelfMadeSystem/pretty-treefrog-77) is used for some styles, Backgraun video is reduce with [HandBrake](https://handbrake.fr/) and Microsoft ClipBar are used to optimize the backdrop video, which is downloaded from [YouTube](https://www.youtube.com/), so that it loads quickly and plays smoothly.
 Techniques for picture reduction are also used to maximize performance throughout the website.
-[Freesound](https://freesound.org/search/?q=creepy+music),is used for sound of games, [YouTube](https://www.youtube.com/watch?v=FyZ4_T0GZ1U&list=PLFyq0DiDOF4H3WP1fQRpKL3IT2aED6WmA&index=3), You tube video is used for game idea itself.
+[Freesound](https://freesound.org/search/?q=creepy+music), is used for sound of games, [YouTube](https://www.youtube.com/watch?v=FyZ4_T0GZ1U&list=PLFyq0DiDOF4H3WP1fQRpKL3IT2aED6WmA&index=3), You tube video is used for game idea itself.

 ***